-State of Manufacture. ++++ The State having jurisdiction over the organization responsible for the final assembly of the aircraft, remote pilot station, engine or propeller. ++++ Applicable as of 26 November 2026.
+State of Manufacture. † The State having jurisdiction over the organization responsible for the final assembly of the aircraft, remote pilot station, engine or propeller.

 State of Origin.
 The State in the territory of which the consignment is first to be loaded on an aircraft.